-- Practice good hygiene, such as washing your hands frequently and avoiding close contact with sick individuals, to minimize exposure to pathogens.
+- Practice good hygiene, such as washing your hands frequently and avoiding close contact with sick individuals, to minimise exposure to pathogens.

-- Prioritize sleep and stress reduction to support a healthy immune system and reduce the risk of chronic diseases.
+- Prioritise sleep and stress reduction to support a healthy immune system and reduce the risk of chronic diseases.

 Improved Respiratory Health

 Engaging in regular aerobic exercise, such as walking, jogging, or swimming, can help to enhance lung function and reduce the risk of chronic respiratory diseases like asthma and chronic obstructive pulmonary disease (COPD).

 By improving lung capacity and efficiency, exercise supports overall respiratory health and aids in reducing the risk of chronic diseases.

 3 Tips to Improve Your Respiratory Health

 - Include aerobic exercises, such as walking, swimming, or cycling, in your routine to enhance lung function.

 - Practice deep breathing exercises to increase lung capacity and promote relaxation.